Is the iPhone 7 Still Worth Buying in 2019?Tatu Koivisto

 DON’T CHOOSE THE IPHONE 7, IF:

-- You need the best thing on the market
+- You need the newest and best device on the market

 - You want to take the best possible photos

-- You really need the best screen resolution
+- You really need the highest screen resolution